Kaalapani: Reception

-On 31 May 1996, P. S. Joseph from India Today wrote, "This ambitious venture by a director known for his comedies in Malayalam, and some competent films in Bollywood like - Muskurahat (1992) and Gardish (1993), does not carry the impact it ought to.
-Despite its flashes of brilliance and exceptional photography, and a Rs 3.10 crore budget - the largest ever for a Malayalam film - Kaalapaani does not linger in the memory after you leave the cinema hall."
-However, he praised Sabu Cyril's art direction calling it "exceptional" and Amrish Puri's performance writing, "The redeeming feature is Amrish Puri - the inimitable actor with a menacing voice and remarkable screen presence.
+On 31 May 1996, P. S. Joseph from India Today wrote, "This ambitious venture by a director known for his comedies in Malayalam, and some competent films in Bollywood like – Muskurahat (1992) and Gardish (1993), does not carry the impact it ought to.
+Despite its flashes of brilliance and exceptional photography, and a Rs 3.10 crore budget – the largest ever for a Malayalam film – Kaalapaani does not linger in the memory after you leave the cinema hall."
+However, he praised Sabu Cyril's art direction calling it "exceptional" and Amrish Puri's performance writing, "The redeeming feature is Amrish Puri – the inimitable actor with a menacing voice and remarkable screen presence.
 He walks tall in the prison, epitomising the brutality and viciousness of the British Raj."
-Kalki magazine reviewing Tamil dubbed version Siraichalai praised the performance of Mohanlal but felt Prabhu was wasted while also criticising modern wardrobe choices for a periodic subject and concluded a film that should have reached international standards like Schinder's List, in the course of the story, nationalism is beaten, Prabhu-Mohanlal friendship, division and tragedy hence revenge thus becoming ordinary fare.
+Kalki, reviewing the Tamil dubbed version Siraichalai, praised the performance of Mohanlal but felt Prabhu was wasted while also criticising modern wardrobe choices for a periodic subject and concluded a film that should have reached international standards like Schindler's List, in the course of the story, nationalism is beaten, Prabhu-Mohanlal friendship, division and tragedy hence revenge thus becoming ordinary fare.
 D. S. Ramanujam of The Hindu reviewing Tamil version wrote "To make a film on pre-Independence days, particularly about the dark deeds of the British and their lackeys manning the notorious Andaman prison is a formidable task.
-It calls for meticulous planning to capture the mood of that period right from the costume, arms and ammunition, locations and other details.
-Director Priyadarshan can be really proud of the outcome in Kalaipuli International's Chiraichalai which is a rare movie exceptionally good in all departments of film production".
+It calls for meticulous planning to capture the mood of that period right from the costume, arms and ammunition, locations, and other details.
+Director Priyadarshan can be really proud of the outcome in Kalaipuli International's Chiraichalai, which is a rare movie exceptionally good in all departments of film production".